kvietcong/osu-scraper/README.md

 ## Getting Started
 All you need to run this is PyCharm community edition with all its prerequisites

+## Future Goals
+* Implement multithreading/processing to speed up the data fetching.
+(Hilariously slow rn)
+* Create a GUI that can make the experience a lot more intuitive
+* Learn how to make this project an executable

 ## Built With

 * [PyCharm](https://www.jetbrains.com/pycharm/) - IDE used